o2sh/miro/README.md

 Miro only runs on Linux with XCB and OpenGL ES 2.

 Please feel free to suggest any kind of improvements, refactorings or just more funny themes! ❤️

+## Acknowledgement

+This project is based on another great terminal: [WezTerm](https://github.com/wez/wezterm/)